I edit picture books, graphic novels, and nonfiction for all ages. Here are some of the books I’ve worked on.

 Written by Jane Whittingham, illustrated by Cinyee Chiu

 The story of an impatient little rabbit who just can’t wait for spring, with perfectly wintery art.
 Published by Kids Can Press, 2022.
+Designed by Marie Bartholomew.

 “Here’s to spring green, togetherness, and looking to the trees.” —Kirkus Reviews